Hnefatafl - the Viking game

 The etymology of the word Hnefatafl is disputed but 'hnefi' translates as 'fist' and often referred to the king-piece and tafl in old Norse came to be a generic term for board game.
 Therefore a likely interpretation is King's Board or King's Table.

 This Hnefatafl set contains moulded resin pieces in two different designs made in a simulated wood and ivory finish and based on the famous 12th century Lewis Chessmen.
-The board is printed on natural linen with typical Viking patterns in the design.
+The natural linen board is decorated with typical Viking patterns in the design.

 The game is presented in a nice cardboard box and comes with rules (in English, French, German & Japanese) based on those played in the 9th and 10th centuries and using the Hnefatafl board of 11 x 11 squares.